Code-Institute-Submissions/SportsStore/README.md

 GitHub was used to develop the project, store code in the repository and maintain the version control of this project.
 The live demo has been deployed using Heroku and all versions pushed to the master branch on github are automatically deployed the Heroku Master.

-The following steps were used to deploy the Wexford Slang Dictionary on Heroku:
+The following steps were used to deploy the AOB Sports Store on Heroku:

 1. Created an App Name
 2. Logged into Heroku using $ heroku login creating a connection between Github and the Heroku application